balabmp/gradle-spring-boot-starter/README.md

 The [`@RestController` annotation](https://docs.spring.io/spring/docs/current/javadoc-api/index.html?org/springframework/web/bind/annotation/RestController.html) tells spring that this class will have some methods that map to incoming requests.

-The [`@RequestMapping` annotation](https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/web/bind/annotation/RequestMapping.html) simple maps an endpoint to a java method.
+The [`@RequestMapping` annotation](https://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/web/bind/annotation/RequestMapping.html) simply maps an HTTP GET request to a java method.
+The content of the HTTP Response will be whatever the method returns.

 Now execute `./gradlew bootRun` again and you'll see the mapping being created in the console output.
 Something like:

     2018-03-12 20:23:30.103  INFO 42096 --- [           main] s.w.s.m.m.a.RequestMappingHandlerMapping : Mapped "{[/cool-endpoint]}" onto public java.lang.String com.chikli.example.SpringBootApplicationExample.coolWebServiceMethodName()

-Finally, you can open up your browser and go to `http://localhost:8080/cool-endpoint`.
+Finally, you can open up your browser and go to http://localhost:8080/cool-endpoint .

 You should now be in a great place to expand this application and conquer the world!
 Enjoy!